c4arl0s/5Functions-ObjectiveC/README.md

 # Looking at the frames in the debugger

-You can use the debugger to browse the frames on the stack.
+- You can use the debugger to browse the frames on the stack.
+- A breakpoint is a location in code where you want the debugger to pause the execution of your program.
+- Debug navigator shows all the frames currently on the stack, also called a stack trace.
+- In the stack trace, frames are identified by the name of their function.
+- At the bottom of the stack, you will, of course, find the frame for main().
+- We just took a quick look at the debugger here to demonstrate how frames work.

 # return